 PVC

-PVC, or polyvinyl chloride, pipe is a drain or vent line type of plumbing pipe.
+PVC (polyvinyl chloride) pipe is a drain or vent line type of plumbing pipe.
 PVC is known to be the best plumbing pipe which initially gained popularity because it was lighter and easier to work with than traditional galvanized steel pipe.
 PVC pipe is moderately easy to install and glues together with solvents.
-You have to carefully examine the options available in the market to be able to select the best pvc pipe for plumbing.
+Don’t let the lightweight fool you, PVC pipes are one of the strongest types of water supply pipes out there.
+Not just that, PVC pipes are also corrosion-resistant, giving them an edge over metal pipes.
+You have to carefully examine the options available in the market to be able to select the best PVC pipe for plumbing.

 ABS